 Whether you enjoy an occasional cup when you're curled up with a good book, or you're a self-confessed tea addict, there are numerous benefits of tea that will make you feel good about reaching for a second glass.
-Watch the video below to learn about the four biggest benefits of drinking tea.

 Tea is chock-full of antioxidants, which play a role in lowering your risk of developing diseases like diabetes, heart disease, and even cancer.
 Research has also shown that tea helps ward of signs of aging, like congnitive declines.
 Sounds like a miracle drug, doesn't it?